syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ## Format Top or Bottom Values

 Top/Bottom rule in conditional formatting is used to highlight the top or bottom ranked cells in a data range.
-Top/Bottom conditional formatting rule can be created and customized using the ITopBottom interface in XlsIO.
+Top/Bottom conditional formatting rule can be created and customized using the `ITopBottom` interface in XlsIO.

-ITopBottom interface properties are
+The properties of `ITopBottom` interface are:

-* **Type** - Specifies whether the rank is evaluated from the top or bottom
+* **Type** - Specifies whether the rank is evaluated from the top or bottom.
-* **Percent** - Specifies whether the rank is determined by a percentage value
+* **Percent** - Specifies whether the rank is determined by a percentage value.
-* **Rank** - Specifies the maximum number or percentage of cells to be highlighted for this conditional formatting rule
+* **Rank** - Specifies the maximum number or percentage of cells to be highlighted.

-The following screenshot represents the input template for conditional formatting.
+The following screenshot represents the input template of conditional formatting.

 ![Conditional formatting input template](Working-with-Conditional-Formatting_images/Working-with-Conditional-Formatting_img4.png)

 ### Top/Bottom ‘n’ rank values

-The below code example shows how to format top 10 rank values cells from the given data range using ITopBottom Type and Rank properties in XlsIO.
+The below code example shows how to format top 10 rank values from the given data range using `ITopBottom` `Type` and `Rank` properties in XlsIO.

 {% tabs %}
 {% highlight c# %}